rchain/architecture-docs/contracts/contract-design.rst

 Reflection is widely recognized as a key feature of practical programming languages.
 Known broadly as "meta-programming", reflection is a disciplined way to turn programs into data that programs can operate on and then turn the modified data back into new programs.
 Java, C#, and Scala eventually adopted reflection as a core feature, and even OCaml and Haskell have ultimately developed reflective versions [#]_.
 The reason is simple: at industrial scale, programmers use programs to write programs.
 Without that computational leverage, it would take too long to write advanced industrial scale programs.

-Preamble: Basic Constructs
+Preamble: Basic Rho-calculus Constructs
 --------------------------------------------------------------------------

-Before we make the case for why the rho-calculus model of concurrent computation will beget the scalable blockchain, we introduce core concepts that are mostly consistent with message-passing paradigms, with a few very useful outliers.
-The rho-calculus constructs *processes* and *channels*.
-Independent processes may *only* interact by passing messages over channels.
+The rho-calculus constructs *processes* and *channels* where processes may only interact by passing messages over channels.

-We can think of **a process as an abstraction of an independent thread of control.** A process is of arbitrary complexity; it may refer to an atomic operation or to a superset of protocols.
+A process can be thought of as **an abstraction of an independent thread of control.**

+A process:

+1. Has an associated name (identifier).
+2. Is of arbitrary complexity; a process could be a sub-routine, a smart contract, an application etc.
+2. May be serialized/deserialized and passed as a variable.

 A process can be stateful but does not assume persistent state and can therefore be thought of as the more general form of a “smart contract”, which is necessarily stateful[#]_.
 Hence, every smart contract is a process, but not every process is a smart contract.

-.. [#] The coming sections will describe smart contracts as processes with persistent state, consistent with an interpretation of values as linear resources.

-**A channel is an abstraction of a communication link between two processes** that:
+A channel can be thought of as **an abstraction of a communication link between two processes.**

+A channel:

-1. Has an associated name (identifier).
+1. Has an associated name.
-2. Is statically typed; and
+2. Is of arbitrary complexity; and
-3. Is provably unguessable and anonymous unless deliberately given by a process.
+3. Is provably unguessable and anonymous unless given.

-Processes interact by sending and receiving messages.
-A message:

-1. Is passed over a channel; and
+The notion of a channel is key to the RChain platform.
+It is sufficiently abstract to cover a wide range of functionality such that a channel may be a local variable, a global variable, a location in shared memory, a location in a data store, a network location (TCP/IP socket), etc.

+Channels vary greatly in their implementations, but consistently represent access to a location.
+If a process has the name of a channel, it may communicate with the objects at the other end of that channel.
+If the name of a channel is unknown to a process, then it is indifferent to all of the computation and communication occuring over that channel and, otherwise, proceeds in parallel.

+In terms of implementation, a named channel is nothing more than a variable name that is shared between a read-only and write-only process, and the rho-calculus model *only* allows computation when those processes meet at a channel.
+But channels (and processes) can be passed between processes as well, so they become an exceptionally useful tool to dynamically manage the internal structure of processes at runtime.

-2. May be a simple value, *a channel itself*, a data structure, or *the code of a process*.
+Processes interact by sending and receiving messages over channels, where **a message may be any supported data type, ranging from a literal, to a data structure, to the code of a process.**

-Formal Syntax
+Formal Syntax and Semantics
 ---------------------------------------------------

 The rho-calculus presents the following syntax, where :code:`P` and :code:`Q` are processes.
-These basic terms also happen to be the primitives for RChain's contracting language:
+These basic terms comprise the primitives for RChain's contracting language:

 ::